gclssvglx/python-workshop/slides.md

 # More ways to envoke `pdb`

-- Invoke as a script to debug scripts `python3 -m pdb some_script.py`
+- Invoke as a script to debug scripts `python -m pdb some_script.py`

 - Add `import pdb; pdb.set_trace()` to your source code at a specific point to interactivaly drop you into `pdb`